HermeticaLabs/oculus-geometry/README.en.md

 # Oculus Geometry

-**Oculus Geometry** is a contemplative, interactive visual instrument focused on geometry, time and mathematical motion.
+**Oculus Geometry** is an interactive and contemplative visual instrument focused on geometry, time, and mathematical motion.

-It is conceived as a minimal system: no narrative, no gamification, no imposed external meaning — only structure, rhythm and form.

-This repository contains a **public demo version** intended for viewing, execution and conceptual study.
+The project functions as a living perceptual piece: a space where forms, orbits, and numerical relationships unfold without imposed narrative, inviting observation, pause, and personal interpretation.

+This repository corresponds to an open demonstrative version, intended to:

+- Document the visual behavior of the system
+- Share an interactive geometric experience
+- Serve as an experimental and contemplative foundation

+The conceptual and evolutionary core of the system is part of a broader line of research and is not exposed in this repository.

 ---